The Co-Production of Service: Modeling Services in Contact Centers Using Hawkes Processes

-Another important distinguishing factor of contact centers relative to call centers is that agents can serve more than one customer concurrently \citep{Tolga2014Chat}.
-Additionally, customers can also abandon the queue silently \citep{Castel2019}, which is similar to the unobserved abandonments in ``ticket queue'' models \citep{xu2007service,jennings2016comparisons}.
-However, perhaps the key distinction of the contact center setting is the pace of the service interaction, which in turn affects its length.
-This is because the communication is \textit{asynchronous}, meaning that it need not occur in quick succession.
-By comparison to a synchronized conversation in an in-person service or in a call center, dialogues in contact centers may have prolonged periods of inactivity.
-This phenomenon is rooted in the digital nature of the communication.
-Because a customer could, for example, send a message to the agent and then step away from her phone or computer, she may not respond immediately to the agent's next reply.
-Hence, her responses are not necessarily synchronized with the agent's.
-The level of this asynchronicity can vary with the communication platform.
-For example, a web-chat communication is typically only mildly asynchronous, as responses take place on the order of seconds to minutes \citep{Castel2019}, while an email communication may be highly asynchronous, as replies can span from hours to even days in duration \citep{Halpin2013}.
-By comparison, a fully synchronized service interaction in a call center typically only lasts a few minutes \citep{Gans2010}.
+The contact center environment has some important, but not necessarily unique, features which have attracted the attention of operations researchers in recent years.
+For example, customers can abandon a contact center's queue silently \citep{Castel2019}, which is similar to the unobserved abandonments in ``ticket queue'' models \citep{xu2007service,jennings2016comparisons} and the left-without-being-seen phenomena in emergency departments \citep{Batt2015}.
+Another important aspect of contact centers is that agents can serve more than one customer concurrently \citep{Tezcan2014RoutingCustomersb,vanLeeuwaarden2017Restricted,Long2019}.
+Again, such multitasking is also apparent in settings such as hospital operations \citep{Kc2013DoesDepartment,Goes2017WhenMultitasking}, court systems \citep{bray2015multitasking}, and social welfare agencies \citep{campello2017}.
+This concurrency results in one of the key distinguishing factors between text-based contact centers and call centers: serving multiple customers at once alters the pace of the service interaction, which then directly affects the service length.
+This is because the communication is \textit{asynchronous}, meaning that its messages need not occur in quick succession or simultaneously.
+By comparison to a synchronous conversation in an in-person service or in a call center, dialogues in contact centers may have prolonged periods of inactivity.
+The level of this asynchrony can vary with the communication platform.
+For example, a web-chat communication is typically only mildly asynchronous, as service durations take place on the order of 10 minutes \citep{Castel2019}, while an email communication may be highly asynchronous, as durations can span from hours to even weeks \citep{Halpin2013}.
+By comparison, a fully synchronous service interaction in a call center typically only lasts a few minutes \citep{Gans2010}.